Smoked Meatloaf

 How To Make Smoked Meatloaf

-2. Meanwhile, add the breadcrumbs to a large bowl.
-Grate the onion over the bowl, and toss to coat.
+- Grate 1 large yellow onion over the bowl, and toss to coat.
 This allows all the delicious onion juice to rehydrate the bread crumbs, making for a moist and tender meatloaf.

-3. Add in the remaining ingredients, and mix, either with a spatula or by hand.
-I like to use my hands, it's easier!
+- Add in 2lbs lean ground beef, 2 large eggs, 4 cloves of minced garlic, 3 tablespoons your favorite dry BBQ rub, 1 teaspoon coarse ground pepper, and 1 teaspoon coarse sea salt to the bowl.
+Mix either with a spatula or by hand.
+I like to use my hands, it’s easier!
 While mixing it is important to make sure the ingredients are completely incorporated but avoid over-mixing.

-4. Form the meat mixture into a large loaf.
+- Form the meatloaf mixture into a large loaf.
 Place the loaf on the prepared aluminum foil boat.
 Set aside for now.

-5. In a small bowl, whisk together the ketchup, vinegar, and brown sugar.
+- In a small bowl, whisk together ยฝ cup ketchup, 2 tablespoons white vinegar, and 1 tablespoon dark brown sugar until completely combined.

-1. When ready to smoke, keep the loaf on the wire mesh and place it right on the middle grill grate.
-Position your tinfoil-lined baking sheet on the bottom grate under the meatloaf.
+- Keep the loaf on the wire rack and place it right on the middle grill grate.

 Make Ahead + Leftovers